Beat 3 – But One Day

 Beat 5 – Because of That

 Cinderella storms out to the garden, distraught, where her Fairy Godmother arrives to help.
 She creates a coach from a pumpkin, transforms mice into majestic horses, and turns a horse and dog into a coachman and footman.
 She also provides a gorgeous gown to wear to the ball and a stunning (but impractical) pair of glass slippers.
 The only catch?
-The magic will all end at the stroke of midnight, so Cinderella must be gone from the ball by then.
+The magic will all end at the stroke of midnight, so Cinderella must leave the ball by then.

 When Cinderella arrives, the Prince is instantly smitten.
 The King orders the Grand Duke to make sure no one interferes with their evening.
 He keeps the other ladies back as Cinderella and the Prince dance and wander outside on the palace grounds.
 Her stepsisters wonder who the woman is from afar.